mayanksoni1996/mayanksoni1996/README.md

 # 👋 Hi, I'm Mayank Soni

-I'm a versatile Software Engineer based in Vancouver, BC (originally Calgary), with a deep passion for building scalable, secure, and high-performance backend systems.
+I'm a versatile Software Engineer based in Vancouver, BC, with a deep passion for building scalable, secure, and high-performance backend systems.
 I bring over 6 years of industry experience, currently contributing at **Workday Inc.**, where I help build systems that serve 10,000+ enterprise customers—including more than 50 Fortune 500 companies.

 I specialize in Java, Spring Boot, and cloud-native architecture, and I thrive at the intersection of **developer experience**, **security**, and **infrastructure tooling**.
 I’m particularly excited about solving platform-level problems, improving CI/CD workflows, and creating privacy-first systems.